Taher-web-dev/Blog-app/README.md

 # BLOG-App

-> The Blog app is classic example of a blog website.
-You will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+> The Blog app is classic example of a blog website. it will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Built With
 - Ruby